-Akin to US EPA, this exposure assessment employed state-of-the-art computer models (AgDRIFT and AGDISP) coupled with the latest version of the US EPA Residential Exposure Assessment Standard Operating Procedures for characterizing the non-occupational bystanders' exposure to spray drift of CPF.
-Accordingly, the intrinsic uncertainties associated with these modeling and exposure computational methodologies (e.g., assumptions) will be translated into the bystanders' exposure estimates of CPF based on the manner in which these computer models and SOP were applied.
-The intrinsic uncertainties associated with these computer models and SOP have been detailed in the original documentations (Teske et al. 2002a; Teske and Curbishley 2013; US EPA 2012c).
+This exposure assessment employed state-of-the-art computer models (AgDRIFT and AGDISP) coupled with the latest version of the US EPA Residential Exposure Assessment Standard Operating Procedures for characterizing the non-occupational bystanders' exposure to spray drift of CPF.
+Accordingly, the intrinsic uncertainties associated with these modeling and exposure computational methodologies (e.g., assumptions) will be translated into the bystanders' exposure estimates of CPF based on the manner in which these computer models and SOPs were applied.
+The intrinsic uncertainties associated with these computer models and SOPs have been detailed in the original documentations (Teske et al., 2002b; Teske and Curbishley, 2013)US EPA 2012c).
 Therefore, the focus of the following discussion is to evaluate the uncertainties of exposure estimates based on the approach of which these computer models and exposure computations were performed.